Photo 1, 3 & 4: Michael Roud Photography │ Photo 2: 2013 Cadaqués Competition

 Described as a conductor with “ample gestures, clarity, precision, and genuine passion,” Vizireanu made his debut with the London Symphony Orchestra at Barbican Hall as the Second Prize Winner in the 2016 Donatella Flick Competition.
 He was most recently invited to the 2018 Malko Competition with the Danish National Symphony Orchestra and was among 14 conductors (out of 400 applicants worldwide) to participate in the renowned Mahler Conducting Competition with the Bamberg Symphony in 2016.
 He also won Second Prize in the 11th International Cadaqués Conducting Competition where he conducted the Cadaqués Symphony in an internationally televised concert in L’Auditori Hall, Barcelona.

 He has worked with a number of orchestras including the Tonhalle-Orchester, Lucerne Festival Strings, New World Symphony, Manhattan School of Music Symphony, and has served as cover conductor for the Los Angeles Philharmonic, Naples Philharmonic, and Sarasota Orchestra.
-Recent and upcoming engagements include the Orchestre National de Lille, National Radio Chamber Orchestra, Moldova Iasi Philharmonic, Sibiu State Philharmonic, Ploiesti Philharmonic, Targu Mures Philharmonic, Knox-Galesburg Symphony, and the Savannah Philharmonic.
+Recent and upcoming engagements include the Orchestre National de Lille, National Radio Chamber Orchestra, Moldova Iasi Philharmonic, Sibiu State Philharmonic, Ploiesti Philharmonic, and Targu Mures Philharmonic.
 He has also been invited to conduct at the Gstaad Festival, Castleton Festival, and Chautauqua Music Festival.
+In 2019, he was confirmed to the Music Directorship of Konx-Galesburg Symphony, and is a finalist candidate for the Music Directorship of the Savannah Philharmonic.

 Vizireanu has personally studied with some of the finest conductors of our generation, including Bernard Haitink, Kurt Masur, David Zinman, Michael Tilson Thomas, Neeme Jarvi, and as one of the last students of the late Lorin Maazel under full fellowship at the 2014 Castleton Festival.
 He also received the prestigious 2013 Chautauqua Conducting Fellowship in New York.